-- (1) Except as provided in Part 1, section 26 (Development Not Requiring a Development Permit) no person shall commence a development unless he/she has been issued a development permit in respect of the proposed development. - (2) An application for a development permit shall be made to the Development Officer by submitting: - (a) a completed development permit application, signed by the registered owner or authorized by the owner pursuant to subsection (3); - (b) the prescribed fee, as set by resolution of Council; - (c) a description of the existing and proposed use of the land, building(s) and/or structures and whether it is a new development, an alteration/addition, relocation or change of use and whether the use is temporary in nature; - (d) a site plan acceptable to the Development Officer indicating: - the location of all existing and proposed buildings and structures and registered easements or rights-of-way, dimensioned to property lines and drawn to a satisfactory scale; - (ii) existing and proposed parking and loading areas, driveways, abutting streets, avenues and lanes, and surface drainage patterns; - (iii) where applicable, the location of existing wells, septic tanks, disposal fields, and existing and proposed culverts and crossings; - (e) a professionally prepared drainage plan for development on a vacant lot; - (f) any additional information as may be stipulated in the use-specific standards; - (g) any such other information as may be required by the Development Officer or Municipal Planning Commission to evaluate an application including but not limited to: conceptual design schemes, landscaping plans, building plans, drainage plans, servicing and infrastructure plans, soil analysis, geotechnical reports and/or other reports regarding site suitability; Real Property Report; or a surveyors sketch.
+- (1) Except as provided in Part 1, section 27 (Development Not Requiring a Development Permit) no person shall commence a development unless a development permit in respect of the proposed development has been issued. - (2) An application for a development permit shall be made to the Development Officer by submitting: - (a) a completed development permit application, signed by the registered owner or authorized by the owner pursuant to subsection (3); - (b) the prescribed fee, in accordance with the Town's fee schedule; - (c) a description of the existing and proposed use of the land, building(s) and/or structures and whether it is a new development, an alteration/addition, relocation or change of use and whether the use is temporary in nature; - (d) a site plan acceptable to the Development Officer indicating: - the location of all existing and proposed buildings and structures and registered easements or rights-of-way, dimensioned to property lines and drawn to a satisfactory scale; - (ii) existing and proposed parking and loading areas, driveways, abutting streets, avenues and lanes, and surface drainage patterns; - (iii) where applicable, the location of existing wells, septic tanks, disposal fields, and existing and proposed culverts and crossings; - (e) a professionally prepared drainage plan for development on a vacant lot; - (f) any additional information as may be stipulated in the use-specific standards; - (g) a snow removal/storage plan for development proposed on a vacant lot;

-(3) An application for a development permit must be made by the registered owner of the land on which the development is proposed.
+- (h) for lots where architectural control guidelines are in place, documentation that the proposal meets the applicable architectural control guidelines; - (i) any such other information as may be required by the Development Officer or Municipal Planning Commission to evaluate an application including but not limited to: conceptual design schemes, landscaping plans, building plans, storm water management plans/drainage plans, servicing and infrastructure plans, soil analysis, geotechnical reports and/or other reports regarding site suitability, Real Property Report or a surveyors sketch, elevations, traffic studies, and environmental impact assessment. - (3) An application for a development permit must be made by the registered owner of the land on which the development is proposed.
 An application may be made by a person who is not the registered owner of the land only with written consent of the owner.
 The Development Officer may request a current title documenting ownership and copies of any registered encumbrance, lien or interest registered on title.